 Since the only income under this company is the revenue that was generated from the App, we can safely say that 100% of the increase directly contributes and reflects to the company’s revenue growth.

-After a simple whiff of my magical Asian Math power, our team agrees that 100% increase in revenue is a good indicator of growth, and the board are more than happy to get behind this objective.
+After a simple whiff of my magical Asian Math power, our team agrees that a 100% increase in revenue is a good indicator of growth, and the board is more than happy to get behind this objective.

-This is the time where brainstorms make most sense.
+This is the time when brainstorms make the most sense.
 No more blockchain technology bs, no more “AI-machine learning” that’s just “if-else” statements under the hood.

-There are chances where 1 task contributes to multiple key results, such as the hypothesis of having social logins are one of the reasons why the conversion rate is low.
-The objective of the OKR task breakdown isn’t really to find out how to isolate contributions, but to bring focus to the problem on-hand.
+There are chances where 1 task contributes to multiple key results, such as the hypothesis that having social logins is one of the reasons why the conversion rate is low.
+The objective of the OKR task breakdown isn’t really to find out how to isolate contributions, but to bring focus to the problem on hand.

 Step 3.
 Sprint grooming / Release planning

-Now that the team has aligned their resources and focus, it’s time to understand what the to-do list looks like.
-This is where Epics, Stories and Sprints comes into the picture.
+Now that the team has aligned its resources and focus, it’s time to understand what the to-do list looks like.
+This is where Epics, Stories, and Sprints come into the picture.

-This part is actually the only part where Product management and project management is similar, where releases is like the milestone of an endless project.
+This part is actually the only part where Product management and project management are similar, where releases are like the milestone of an endless project.
 A mark of achievement if you will.
 Different from endless iterations, the milestone has an expiry date.

-The reason why release planning is important, is to allow collaboration with different teams on a common goal.
-Development team can’t build products without letting their users know, where helping the marketing team to prepare the go-to market and release strategy is crucial to growth as well.
+The reason why release planning is important is to allow collaboration with different teams on a common goal.
+The development team can’t build products without letting their users know, we’re helping the marketing team to prepare the go-to-market and release strategy is crucial to growth as well.

 Step 4.
 Sprint planning

-At sprint planning, progress of the suicide squad is closely monitored and prioritized.
-The objective with sprint planning is to keep the development velocity constant and enable the team to focus on deep work.
+At sprint planning, the progress of the suicide squad is closely monitored and prioritized.
+The objective of sprint planning is to keep the development velocity constant and enable the team to focus on deep work.

 With the help of tools like Jira, each story is assigned to a member of the team along with story points, regardless of which Epic or which release it belongs to.
-Not only that takes away all the pressure of planning from the developers, it enables the team to gain momentum and freedom at managing their own work in terms of effectiveness.
+Not only that takes away all the pressure of planning from the developers, but it also enables the team to gain momentum and freedom in managing their own work in terms of effectiveness.

-Because development work is not always well-scoped and easy to explain: bugs and features can have dependencies as complicated and deeply-woven as the royal family in the old days.
-It is only reasonable to anticipate enough resources and wiggle room for the development to complete, depending on the urgency, pivoting and rescoping might also happen as well.
+Because development work is not always well-scoped and easy to explain: bugs and features can have dependencies as complicated and deeply woven as the royal family in the old days.
+It is only reasonable to anticipate enough resources and wiggle room for the development to be complete, depending on the urgency, pivoting and rescoping might also happen as well.

 Last but not least

-At last, I’d like to thank Ivo Wu, Pan Hang and Lap Chow for sharing their wealth of experience at the beginning of my Scrum journey at Tink Labs, and inspire me to come up with this framework.
+At last, I’d like to thank Ivo Wu, Pan Hang, and Lap Chow for sharing their wealth of experience at the beginning of my Scrum journey at Tink Labs and inspiring me to come up with this framework.